• Skip to main content

 The Rickman House

-Built in 1904, the 2 ½ story Rickman House has a one-story wrap-around porch and a gazebo with a tent roof.
+This 2 ½ story Rickman House has a one-story wrap-around porch and a gazebo with a tent roof.
 The structure features paired porch columns, a plain balustrade, paneled chimneys and projecting gambrels.

 31 Pinckney St.